selinkarademir/wismare_2dplatform_game/README.md

 # wismare_2dplatform_game
-2D platform game created with Unity, to learn more about game development.
+2D platform game created with Unity to learn more about game development.